apache/flink/docs/content/docs/connectors/table/filesystem.md

         <td><h5>partition.time-extractor.timestamp-pattern</h5></td>
         <td style="word-wrap: break-word;">(none)</td>
         <td>String</td>
         <td>The 'default' construction way allows users to use partition fields to get a legal timestamp pattern.
-Default support 'yyyy-mm-dd hh:mm:ss' from first field.
+Default support 'yyyy-MM-dd hh:mm:ss' from first field.
 If timestamp should be extracted from a single partition field 'dt', can configure: '$dt'.
 If timestamp should be extracted from multiple partition fields, say 'year', 'month', 'day' and 'hour', can configure: '$year-$month-$day $hour:00:00'.
 If timestamp should be extracted from two partition fields 'dt' and 'hour', can configure: '$dt $hour:00:00'.</td>
     </tr>
   </tbody>
 </table>